mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

 ---

 ## **Adventure Overview**
 The party finds themselves in the charming town of *Hearthglen*, nestled in the snowy peaks of the Frostfell Mountains.
 The town is preparing for *Yulebright*, a festive celebration filled with decorations, music, and the legendary gift-giving of the mysterious *Father Mithral*.
-However, calamity strikes when the **Yulebright Star**—an enchanted ornament that powers the town’s defenses and brings joy to the holiday—is stolen by minions of the *Coldheart Queen*.
+However, calamity strikes when the **Yulebright Star**—an enchanted ornament that powers the town’s defenses and brings joy to the holiday—is stolen by minions of the *Coldheart King*.

 The players must brave a magical winter wonderland to recover the star before Yulebright is ruined!

 ---

+## **Welcome to Frostfell**

+*Welcome to Frostfell, a humble town nestled in the heart of a snow-blanketed valley, where the chill of winter is eternal, yet the warmth of its people burns bright.*

+The scene opens on a sweeping panorama of glistening white peaks encircling the valley, their jagged crowns kissed by the pale glow of the northern lights.
+You glide down and see Frostfell: a patchwork of cozy timbered homes and cobblestone streets, wreathed in swirls of soft, glittering snow.
+Warm, golden light spills from frosted windows, and the gentle hum of life echoes through the crisp air—laughter, song, and the ringing of distant bells.

+As you drift closer, the towering figure of the **Yulebright Star** comes into focus, shining atop the great evergreen in the town square.
+Its radiant brilliance bathes the town in hues of silver and sapphire, a beacon of hope and joy for all who call Frostfell home.
+Surrounding the square, bustling stalls brim with festive wares: steaming mugs of spiced cider, intricate ice sculptures, and baubles that glimmer like freshly fallen snow.

+To the east, the **Candy Cane Forest** stretches into the distance, its towering red-and-white-striped trees twisting toward the heavens.
+A faint shimmer of magic dances in the air, hinting at the forest's whimsical and treacherous nature.

+To the west, the **Mistletoe and Mead Tavern** stands proudly, its roof laden with snow and its doors adorned with sprigs of holly.
+The hearty sounds of joyful laughter spill out as adventurers, travelers, and locals alike gather to share stories and drinks beneath its welcoming rafters.

+And towering above it all, far beyond the town’s edge, lies the foreboding silhouette of the **Ice Palace**.
+Its crystalline spires pierce the sky, glinting like diamonds in the pale moonlight.
+The palace, a mysterious relic of ages past, seems both a source of awe and unease, its frozen facade hiding secrets whispered only by the wind.

+*Frostfell may be small, but its heart is vast and unyielding, a place where courage and community shine brightest against the long, cold night.
+Here, legends are born, mysteries are unraveled, and the magic of Frostfell waits for those bold enough to seek it.*

+---

 ## **Adventure Hook**

-The party arrives in Hearthglen to partake in the Yulebright festivities but is soon approached by the town's *Head Tinkerer, Holly Tinseltool*.
-She begs for their help when the Yulebright Star is stolen. (have this happen with her sneaking into the tavern and getting them - don't want to cause too much alarm) The culprit?
-A fearsome frost giant named *Jack Frostknuckle*, who serves the malevolent *Coldheart Queen*.
+The party arrives in Hearthglen to partake in the Yulebright festivities - wait for them to go inside the tavenr.
+After sometime, the wind will blow heavily and darkness shift.
+The **Yuleright Star** has been stolen!
+Bursting through the doors Mayor Gregory Garland bursts in - what's the problem?
+What's the cause of the darkness?
+The star has been stolen!
+The star that serves to protect the city but also provide light and festivities.
+The culprit?
+A fearsome frost giant named *Jack Frostknuckle*, who serves the malevolent *Coldheart King*.
+(Have the Coldherat King be The Grinch if it comes to that but he shouldn't be involved really)

 **Narrator Cue:**
 *"And so, our intrepid heroes—probably lured by the promise of mulled cider—set off to save Yulebright.
 Typical adventurers, always saying ‘yes’ to everything."*